EdoardoCanti/DecisionTreeRizvi/README.md

 | Pass        | >= 55         |
 | Distinction | >= 85         |

+## Highlighting results

+As depicted in barplots and in the previous graph, we can see that the **impact of each variable on learning outcomes changes over time**.
+We are now interested in the importance on average.

+By our experiments it turns out that, in decresing order, **the most important variables are**:
+- region
+- imd band
+- highest education
+- age band
+- gender
+- disability

 ## NOTES:
 ### LabelEncoder:
 Is a function used to encode target values in numerical values in a range.